devozerov/hazelcast/docs/design/sql/03-network-protocol.md

 Most Hazelcast components don't operate on packets directly.
 Instead, the `Operation` abstraction is used, which encapsulates the message and additional information such as the caller ID, timeouts, retries, etc.

-Operations are submitted to the `OperationService` which obtains the connection, serializes operations to packets, and manage completion futures, timeouts, and retries.
+Operations are submitted to the `OperationService` which obtains the connection, serializes operations to packets, and manages completion futures, timeouts, and retries.

 ### 2.4 Discussion